Sustainable growth report 2024

 EFRAG

 EFRAG is a private association established in 2001 with the encouragement of the European Commission to serve the public interest.
-EFRAG extended its mission in 2022 following the new role assigned to EFRAG in the CSRD, providing Technical Advice to the European Commission in the form of fully prepared draft EU Sustainability Reporting Standards and/or draft amendments to these Standards.
+EFRAG extended its mission in 2022 following the new role assigned to EFRAG in the CSRD, providing technical advice to the European Commission in the form of fully prepared draft EU Sustainability Reporting Standards and/or draft amendments to these Standards.

 Emission figures